12121-2121230/CMOSBatteryFix/README.md

 2. Open Command Prompt (Admin) and run:
 "schtasks /delete /tn "StealthTimeSync" /f"
 [Note: Use with care as this modifies System Registry values to ensure high-frequency time synchronization.]
+Warning: ***Change the BIOS or UEFI to whatever Windows says, as the BIOS/UEFI will still sometimes say the wrong date.***
 Enjoy and ***BYE!***